You are here

 United States v.
 Pennsylvania (1:04-cv-830) and Reitz v.
 Rendell (1:04-cv-2360) (Yvette Kane, M.D.
 Pa.)

-The federal government sued to require Pennsylvania to send out absentee ballots to military personnel overseas in time for them to come back and be counted for a primary election.
+The Justice Department sued to require Pennsylvania to send out absentee ballots to military personnel overseas in time for them to come back and be counted for a primary election.
 The judge ordered an extension of the ballots’ due date.
 The judge also ordered an extension for military absentee ballots in the general election on a complaint by parents of two soldiers.